Skip to Content

 Some of the most common causes of motorcycle accidents include:

 • Blind Spots: The larger the vehicle, the bigger the blind spot.
 The size of motorcycles can allow them to slip into a driver's blind spot.
-Before changing lanes, drivers of passenger and commercial vehicles should check all mirrors and over their shoulder before changing lanes or turning.
+Before changing lanes, drivers of passenger and commercial vehicles should check all mirrors and over their shoulders before changing lanes or turning.

-• Lane Splitting: According to the Colorado Department of Transportation (DOT), lane splitting, passing and overtaking are against the law.
+• Lane Splitting: According to the Colorado Department of Transportation (DOT), lane splitting, passing, and overtaking are against the law.
 These practices describe when motorcycles and other types of vehicles share the same spot in a single lane.
 Only two motorcycles can share a lane.

 Common Injuries from a Motorcycle Accident